goodonone/celebrity-health-fitness-video-subscription/README.md

 ### Motivation:
 ![Design preview for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Home/BannerTwo.jpg)

-### Fresh Weekly Recipes To Keep Your Workouts Going:
+### Fresh Weekly Recipes To Keep Workouts Going:
 ![Design preview for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Home/BannerThree.jpg)

-### New Workouts By The Celebrity Posted Weekly and Live One-On-Ones For Highest Tier Members:
+### New Workouts By The Celebrity, Posted Weekly and Live One-On-Ones For Highest Tier Members:
 ![Design preview for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Home/BannerFour.jpg)

-### A Carousel Showcasing The Current And Past Members 'Success Stories' Using The App:
+### A Carousel Showcasing The Current And Past Members' 'Success Stories' Using The App:
 ![Design preview for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Home/BannerFive.jpg)